hostnlp/ChinaNews-Data/README.md

 # ChinaNews-Data
-It is a realworld dataset for cross-domain emotion distribution learning which is crawled from [ChinaNews website](http://www.chinanews.com).
-Each zip files is a collection of a specific domain news.
+It is a real-world dataset for cross-domain emotion distribution learning which was crawled from [ChinaNews website](http://www.chinanews.com).
+Each zipped file is a collection of news documents from a specific domain.

 ## Emotion categories
 * 感动 "moved"